Dan0xE/CraOff/README.md

 # How does this work?

 I used a tool to extract a link from the Microsoft Download Server in order to get an Office Image.
 After that i downloaded the Massgravel Activation Script Package in order to Activate Office.
+The tool downloads an Office Image from the extracted link and Massgrave to Activate Office

 # How do I activate Office with Massgravel?